yuanjia01/yuanjia01.github.io/_posts/2022-05-26-bayesian-ssd-bernoulli.md

 solve this using Bayesian inference, and do enough math to simplify the equations so that the can be computed on a laptop.

-## An expectation over probabilities
+## End-to-end simulation

-The end result will be an equation for the probability that we're confident whether the coin is biased towards heads.
+The end result of this section will be an equation for the probability that we're confident whether the coin is biased towards heads, and we'll get there by reasoning through an end-to-end simulation.

-Aside: what does the word "confident" mean in this context?
-Keep reading to find out.
+> Aside: what does the word "confident" mean in this context?
+See below!

 A key input to the equation is the number of times $$N$$ we choose to flip the coin.
-Intuitively, the equation should tell us that if we flip the coin only a few times, the probability that we can confidently proclaim the coin to be biased should be low.
-Conversely, a large number of flips means the probability that we can confidently determine biased-ness is higher.
+Intuitively, the equation should tell us that:

+* the larger the number of coin flips, the higher the probability we can confidently proclaim the coin to be biased

-Another piece of intuition: the smaller the actual bias of the coin, the lower the probability we'll be able to detect whether the coin is unfair.
+* the smaller the actual bias of the coin, the lower the probability we'll be able to detect whether the coin is unfair at a fixed number of clips

-The output to the equation is a probability, and we can motivate it by reasoning through simulation:
+The steps of the simulation are as follows:

 1. Since we don't know *a priori* the bias of the coin, make a guess of its distribution by defining a *data generation prior* $$P_\mu(\theta_0)$$ and